-Forums › Forums › Physics and Philosophy › Why atomic particles are in a state of vibration?
+Forums › Forums › Philosophy of Science › Why atomic particles are in a state of vibration?
 What is its philosophy? › Reply To: Why atomic particles are in a state of vibration?
 What is its philosophy?

 Yes, the soul is constantly vibrating, but not in the sense that physics models it.